Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • Harshad Mehta even displayed the suitcase in which he allegedly carried the cash.
 However, the CBI never found any concrete evidence of this.

-• IT department claimed an Income tax owed to the Rs.11,174 crores.
-Harshad Mehta’s firm GrowMore had significant clientele and the IT department had linked all the transactions that may have involved Harshad mehta or his firm with Harshad Mehta’s income.
+• IT department claimed an Income tax owed o.
+Rs 11,174 crores.
+Harshad Mehta’s firm, GrowMor, had significant clientele, and the IT department had linked all the transactions that may have involved Harshad mehta or his firm with Harshad Mehta’s income.

 Stocks Targeted by Mehta